 This can be accomplished by doing your own research using a variety of reliable resources such as the books, videos and websites referenced above and displayed throughout this website.

-There are many excellent websites to start with and one of best (besides this one of course) is Belsandia.
 It presents a very accurate description of the factory farming system and presents an easy, commonsense vegetarian alternative to eating animals and animal products.

 Visit this site via the link above and find out what Belsandia means and how it is restoring health to thousands of people though dietary adjustments.